andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

 - ***Stevens's Power Law***

-  Loudness is proportional to some power of Intensity. $ L = kI^{a}$
+  Loudness is proportional to some power of Intensity. $ L = kI^{a}​$

 We have *two* different scales for loudness:
 *Phon* and *Sone*.

 - ***Phon***
-  The unit phonis used to indicate an individual’s perception of loudness.
+  The unit phon is used to indicate an individual’s perception of loudness.
 By definition, 1 phon is equivalent to 1 deciBel at 1000 Hz (1 kHz).

   <img src="images/isophonic.png" style="zoom:50%"/>

   The figure above shows several equal loudness curves ***isophonic curves***.
 The curves were determined experimentally.
 Volunteers were subjected to a 1 kHz sound at 60 dB; this is a loudness of $60$ phon.
 Sounds with different frequencies were then played; the volunteer adjusted the decibel level until it was perceived to have the same loudness as it had at 1000 Hz.
 This was repeated for varying frequencies to generate the entire $60$-phon curve.
-To create an $80$-phon curve, subjects were exposed to 1 kHz sounds at 80 dB.
+To create an $80​$-phon curve, subjects were exposed to 1 kHz sounds at 80 dB.
 For other frequencies, they adjusted the decibel level until it was perceived to be of equal loudness as the 1 kHz sound.
 This figure represents an average of the results for many individuals.

 - ***Sone***

-  The *sone* scale is a third scale associated with the loudness of a sound.
+  The *sone* scale is the second scale associated with the loudness of a sound.
 The sone scale is based on the observation that a $10$ phon increase in a sound level is most often perceived as a doubling of loudness.
 According to the sone scale, a $1$ sone sound is defined as a sound whose loudness is equal to $40$ phons.
 The following figure is generated based on these assumptions.

   $1$ sone : Loudness of a $1000$ $Hz$ tone at SPL (or SL) of $40dB​$.